akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 Automatic passivation strategies can limit the number of active entities.
 Limit-based passivation strategies use a replacement policy to determine which active entities should be passivated when the active entity limit is exceeded.
+The configurable limit is for a whole shard region and is divided evenly among the active shards in each region.

 A recommended passivation strategy, which will become the new default passivation strategy in future versions of Akka Cluster Sharding, can be enabled with configuration: